isaacwen01/DH110/Assignments/A08/README.md

 During the high-fidelity phase of the project, I made several changes to my design based on the feedback I received from my various test users.
 I conducted an impression test, cognitive walkthrough, and several usability tests to pinpoint the flaws of my design and make changes accordingly.

 ### Impression Test
 For this round of testing, I gave the user 5 seconds to look at the first screen and asked him his general impression of the site as well as what he thought the function of the site was.
-Then, I showed him the screen variations and asked him to compare it to the first screen, pointing out things he liked or disliked about each variation.
+Then, I showed him the screen variations and asked him to compare them to the first screen, pointing out things he liked or disliked about each variation.

 [>> Impression Test Video](https://drive.google.com/file/d/1COGA-PxMYzvWXI-rnx4LyJaLv1ZeNWFl/view?usp=sharing)